razvanrsx/test/README.md

    npm run dev
    ```

-   The dev server runs on [http://localhost:5173](http://localhost:5173) and proxies API calls under `/api` to the gateway at `http://localhost:8083/gateway`.
+   The dev server runs on [http://localhost:5173](http://localhost:5173) and proxies API calls under `/api` to Traefik at `http://localhost:8080`.
 Make sure the backend services are running locally (via Docker Compose or IntelliJ) before using the UI.

 ### Production build